 Assigning serial numbers to the products is typically completed when the products are received into the warehouse.
-Finale makes it easy to assign lots id by offering several options for lots id information to be entered the system.
+Finale makes it easy to manage serial number tracking by offering several options for serial information to be entered the system.

 - Manual Entry.
 When inbound products are received, simply enter the serial number and assign it to the product.